 - Is your client’s relationship to the decedent such that your client has a claim at all;

-Who else has a claim;
+- Who else has a claim;

-What damages can be sought by whom; and
+- What damages can be sought by whom; and

-What are the causes of action to be pleaded in the complaint?
+- What are the causes of action to be pleaded in the complaint?

-- The plaintiffs in any wrongful death case are the heirs of the decedent.
+The plaintiffs in any wrongful death case are the heirs of the decedent.
 In the case of the death of a child, the heirs are the parents.
 If the deceased person was married, then the heirs are the spouse and any children.
 If the deceased person was not married, then the heirs would be the children, if any, followed by the parents, if any survive, followed by siblings.
-In some cases, the determination of the proper heirs may be quite complicated, but it is essential that the proper heirs all be involved in any wrongful death claim, since the law requires all heirs to be names as either plaintiffs or defendants in any wrongful death claim.
+In some cases, the determination of the proper heirs may be quite complicated, but it is essential that the proper heirs all be involved in any wrongful death claim since the law requires all heirs to be named as either plaintiffs or defendants in any wrongful death claim.

 The decedent’s surviving spouse, children, dependent stepchildren (and dependent minors residing in the household for at least six months), and dependent parents can always state a claim for wrongful death.
 Code Civ.
 Proc. § 377.60 permits recovery for these categories of relationship in all circumstances, notwithstanding any intestacy laws.
 If there are none of these heirs, the law of intestate succession governs.
 Code Civ.
 Proc. § 377.60(a); and Probate Code § 6402.

 Recovering from the loss of a family member is one of life’s most difficult challenges.
 Following your loss, the weight of the new responsibilities that rest upon your shoulders may seem to difficult to bear.
 The San Diego wrongful death attorneys at the law offices of Howard A. Kitay have in-depth knowledge of wrongful death and personal injury law.
 Our litigators will aggressively pursue your interests.
-If your loved one has been killed as a result or fault of another, consider contacting our office today for additional information about a wrongful death claim.
+If your loved one has been killed as a result of the fault of another, consider contacting our office today for additional information about a wrongful death claim.
 Our experienced attorneys can answer questions specific to your case.